-Home > Services > QLD Workers Compensation Lawyers Brisbane > Employer Duty of Care QLD
+Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > Employer Duty of Care QLD

 The Workplace Health and Safety Act 2011 (QLD) states that health refers to psychological well-being and physical welfare.
-So, if you were physically injured while using equipment or acquired a mental illness because of harassment and bullying, QLD workplace health and safety laws would apply in these and many other circumstances.
+So, if you were physically injured while using equipment or acquired a mental illness, QLD workplace health and safety laws would apply in these and many other circumstances.

 Your employer’s duty of care obligations include the following:

 Whether you work full-time, part-time, or casually, you could claim workers’ compensation benefits if you have suffered harm due to a potential breach of duty in Queensland.
 A physical injury, an occupationally acquired illness, and mental health conditions all qualify.
-Please get in touch with Splatt Lawyers if:
+Work injury lawyers can offer advice in the following circumstances:

 The Work Health and Safety Act 2011 assigns all persons operating a business a principal duty to manage health and safety risks by identifying and removing them to the extent reasonably practicable.
 This safety legislation extends to all employers, principal contractors, self-employed, designers, manufacturers, suppliers, and importers of workplace structures and substances.